-And that’s just a small sample.
+And provides just a small sample.
 Boston could build a Temple of Karnak from all the granite, marble, and sandstone columns that have fallen to the wrecker’s ball over the years.
 Where did all these enormous stone drums and cylinders go?

 Some pieces of architectural art might have survived—moved elsewhere, stored in a museum collection, turned into a fountain, or incorporated into another structure.
 If so, I would love to know about it.

 It amazes me how recently some of this destruction has occurred but I shouldn’t be surprised.
 At Northeastern University I lived in Speare Hall, which was built on the site of the old Opera House (demolished 1958).